UWPCE-PythonCert/PythonCertDevel/source/modules/ObjectOrientationOverview.rst

   Python (and most languages) have operators, like `+`, `-`. `*`, etc. Overloading an operator is a way to define what that operator means to a new class that is not originally part of the language.

 Polymorphism
   Allowing instances of multiple classes to be used in the same way.
 Literally means "having many forms".
 This simply happens with Python's "Duck Typing" -- An object with a given method can have that method called on it.
-But is statically typed languages, this is a big deal.
+But in statically typed languages, this is a big deal.

 Python and OO
 -------------